ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 make test-src
 ```

-- edit transforms/pyproject.toml and add the requirements.txt for the module and the name of the module and it package location.
+- edit transforms/pyproject.toml and add the requirements.txt for the module and the name of the module and its package location.

 ```shell
 digest = { file = ["universal/digest/requirements.txt"]}